counter-strike-2-mobile/.github/profile/README.md

 ## Conclusion

-**Counter-Strike 2 APK 2.6.4** offers an unparalleled tactical shooting experience on Android.
+**Counter Strike 2 APK 2.6.4** offers an unparalleled tactical shooting experience on Android.
 With its realistic graphics, diverse game modes, and global multiplayer, it’s the ultimate FPS game for mobile players.
 Download now and prove your skills in the world of Counter-Strike!